 What an insane ride this one was.

-I’d head a lot about Chainsaw Man over the past few months.
+I’d heard a lot about Chainsaw Man over the last few months.

 How insane and well written it is, how it’s going to get an adaptation by Studio Mappa, and, most recently, how we can expect a trailer in June.